Aiven-Open/klaw-docs/3.1/docs/features/features.rst

     :width: 500px
     :align: center

 New clusters can be added by Superusers only.
+There is a other parameters field added, into which default partitions, max partitions size and replication factor can be added.

 .. image:: _static/images/AddCluster.JPG
     :width: 500px